 “Right, yes, in the end we all go to heaven,” and instead of having this potential nasty stand-off with them wanting to see a passport or driver’s license and us pretending not to understand them, we laugh together, chat and are waved on without having shown a paper.

-4. Understand the culture
+5. Understand the local culture

-As I said, what works in one culture / country / continent may not work in another.
+As I said, what works in one culture/country/continent may not work in another.
 Which is something Coen quickly learned when we switched from Asian to South American (Argentinean in particular) culture.
 On the first day we left Buenos Aires, where we had shipped our Land Cruiser, we had an argument.

 “You should turn on the lights.”